frozenjava/EvilPortalNano/README.md

 * Make white listed and authorized clients IP addresses clickable like SSIDs in PineAP
 * Write up some helpful information so people can just start using the module
 * Consolidate all portal info into a single portal_name.json file
+* Disable the button to move a portal while it is activated

 ## Release History